FirebaseExtended/experimental-extensions/storage-image-labeling/POSTINSTALL.md

-# Using the extension
+### See it in action

+You can test out this extension right away!

+1. Go to your [Storage dashboard](https://console.firebase.google.com/project/${param:PROJECT_ID}/storage) in the Firebase console.

+1. Upload an image file to the bucket: `${param:IMG_BUCKET}`

+    Note the file must be within the directories `${param:INCLUDE_PATH_LIST}` if set, and not in the directories `${param:EXCLUDE_PATH_LIST}` if it set.

-Upload images to the configured Storage bucket, `${param:IMG_BUCKET}`.
-A new document with extracted labels will appear in the `${param:COLLECTION_PATH}` Firestore collection within a few seconds.
-The document will have the name of the file which was uploaded.
+1. In a few seconds, the extracted labels will appear in the `${param:COLLECTION_PATH}` Firestore collection.

+    Note that you might need to refresh the page to see changes.

+### Using the extension

+You can upload images using the [Cloud Storage for Firebase SDK](https://firebase.google.com/docs/storage/) for your platform (iOS, Android, or Web).
+Alternatively, you can upload images directly in the Firebase console's Storage dashboard.

+Whenever you upload an image to the specified bucket and directory, this extension will label (classify) any images uploaded to a specific Cloud Storag bucket and write the labels to Firestore, under the name of the file that was uploaded..

-# Monitoring
+### Monitoring

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.

+### Further reading & resources